endormi/www/content/about.md

 I am a **Full Stack Developer** specializing in Web Development based in Helsinki, Finland.

-I'm passionate about learning all kinds of new technologies whether it be front-end and/or backend and i'm constantly working on bettering my coding skills.
+I'm passionate about learning all kinds of new technologies and I'm constantly working on bettering my coding skills.

 ### My skills

 ##### Front-End:

-HTML5 / CSS3 / SCSS, JavaScript & Responsive design
+HTML5 / CSS3 / SCSS, JavaScript, Node.js & Responsive design

 ##### Backend: